atishchandra/Profile/README.md

 - 💻 Built infrastructure from scratch for applications, including Web servers, Application Servers, Batch and Database Servers.
 - 🔧 Performed technical migrations of applications from legacy systems and outdated software to modern ones.
 - 🌍 Performed the migration of applications from HTTP to HTTPS.
-- 📋 Ensured efficient application support and maintenance through incident, change, and problem management, knowledge transfer to junior resources, and creating documentation.
+- 📋 Ensured efficient application support and maintenance through incident, change, and problem management, creating documentation and last point of escalation within the Technical support department and mentoring junior team members in various technologies.

 ❣️ From [Atish Chandra](https://github.com/atishchandra)